SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Experiments

 \section{Experiments}

-To ensure broad coverage across models supported by all baselines, we evaluate SOCKET on three widely used long-context, instruction-tuned models of varying scales: Llama-3.1-8B-Instruct~\citep{llama31}, Llama-3.2-1B-Instruct~\citep{llama32}, and Qwen3-8B~\citep{qwen3-8b}.
+To ensure broad coverage across models supported by all baselines, we evaluate SOCKET on a variety of long-context models of varying scales: Llama-3.1-8B-Instruct~\citep{llama31}, Llama-3.2-1B-Instruct~\citep{llama32} , Qwen3-8B~\citep{qwen3-8b}, Qwen3-4B-Instruct-2507~\citep{qwen3-8b}, and Qwen3-30B-A3B~\citep{qwen3-8b}.
 All models support context lengths of up to 128K tokens.
 We evaluate performance on two complementary benchmarks for long-context understanding: (i) \textbf{LongBench}~\citep{bai2024longbench}, which spans question answering, reasoning, summarization, and code understanding tasks with inputs up to tens of thousands of tokens; and (ii) \textbf{RULER}~\citep{hsieh2024ruler}, a synthetic diagnostic benchmark designed to assess retrieval of sparse, position-sensitive information embedded in very long contexts.
-We obtain baseline results from the Skylight benchmark platform.\footnote{\url{https://sky-light.eecs.berkeley.edu/\#/home}} For our experiments, we use the open-source Skylight repository\footnote{\url{https://github.com/skylight-org/sparse-attention-hub}} and implement our method within this framework.
+We obtain baseline results from the Skylight benchmark platform\footnote{\url{https://sky-light.eecs.berkeley.edu}}.
+For our experiments, we use the open-source Skylight repository\footnote{\url{https://github.com/skylight-org/sparse-attention-hub}} and implement our method within this framework and test using an NVIDIA H200 GPU.
 Following the evaluation protocol of vAttention~\citep{desai2025vattention}, we apply dense attention during context processing and sparse attention during question processing and decoding, where the impact of sparsification is most pronounced.
-Consistent with common practice in the sparse attention literature, we include a small number of sink and local window tokens (e.g., 128 tokens) when computing accuracy in our experiments.
-The \textit{AVG} score in Tables~\ref{tab:lama31-long}, \ref{tab:qwen-long}, and~\ref{tab:lama32-long} excludes Passage-Count and is reported on a 0–100 scale. \\
+Since we adopt this evaluation setup, the results for MagicPIG~\cite{chen2024magicpig} differ from those reported in the original paper.
+For a fair comparison, we do not retain any dense layers and instead treat all baselines as fully sparse, applying sparsity uniformly across every layer.
+A detailed discussion about evaluation strategies and how it influences the results for MagicPig can be found in the Appendix~\ref{app:magic_pig}.
+Consistent with common practice in the sparse attention literature, we include a small number of sink and local window tokens (e.g., 128 tokens) when computing accuracy in our experiments. \\ \\